 Degrees and Certificates

-The course of study is designed so that students may satisfy the requirements for graduation from the College.
-Students who satisfy these requirements and complete the curriculum with an average final grade of C (2.00 grade-point average) or higher receive the Associate in Science degree in Interior Design.
+Students who complete the curriculum with final grades of C (2.00 grade point average) or higher in their major, receive the Associate in Science degree in Architecture.